sosy-lab/cpachecker/README - App Engine.txt

 Compiling and Running
 =====================

 To compile run one of the following commands.
-The first one will only compile the classes while the second one will also fire up a web server.
+The first one (default task) will compile the classes and fire up a web server.
+The second one will only compile the classes.

-ant -f gae-build.xml gae-compile ant -f gae-build.xml gae-runserver
+ant -f gae-build.xml
+ant -f gae-build.xml compile